The Holidays are stressful at times, right? We know stress can affect everything in our lives – good and bad. We want more good than bad of course.

 Another stressor is gift buying!
 Holiday buying can add up quickly, especially when you have a big family, travel, and all the other festivities that go on between now and Christmas.

 One thing to remember about the Holidays is that it can be Holiday or Christmas rest and not Holiday/Christmas stress.
 One thing to do is bring your focus back to what Christmas is all about.
 It’s not just about gifts.
-It’s about our Lord and Savior Jesus Christ – that is if you believe.
+It’s about our Lord and Savior Jesus Christ – that is if you are a believer.
 If not, definitely no judgment from me – nothing but love!
+Christmas is joyous beautiful time for everyone!
 It’s also spending time with our loved ones and being 100% present, you can’t do that if you are stressed to the max about gifts and such!

 As for the stress of spending and how to deal with that – Be mindful of how much you are spending.
 Heck, if you ain’t got it, don’t spend it.
 Big family?
 Draw names for gift buying, or limit gift prices.
 The last thing you want is to be stressed and in debt, and credit cards maxed out once January 1st rolls around.